 One of the first Gosses to arrive in the colonies was Johan Georg Goss.
-Johan Georg Goss (1730 – 1780) and his wife, Elizabeth (1735 – 1810), are the 6th great-grandparents of my husband.
+Johan Georg Goss (1730 – 1780) and his wife Elizabeth (1735 – 1810) are my spouse’s 6th great-grandparents.
 Their son, Abraham Goss (1762 – 1847), is my husband’s 5th great-grandfather.
-From there, this line descends as follows: John B. Goss (1801 – 1877), son of Abraham; then William L. Goss (1838 – 1920), son of John B.; then Margaret Louise Goss (1864 – 1917), daughter of William L.; then Verna Blanche Stott (1887 – 1956), daughter of Margaret Louise; and then Mary Geraldine “Gerry” Williams (1906 – 2002), daughter of Verna Blanche and my husband’s grandmother.

 Shortly after the death of two of his sons, Johan Georg enlisted in the Continental Army as a private in the Fifth Pennsylvania Regiment, although at that time he was nearly 50 years old.
-He wife, Elizabeth, joined the cause as well, serving as a nurse and cook for the Continental Army.
-In 1779, Abraham Goss, although only a teenager, enlisted in the Second Pennsylvania Regiment, serving as a fifer and drummer.
+His wife, Elizabeth, joined the cause as well, serving as a nurse and cook for the Continental Army.
+In 1779, Abraham Goss, although only a young teenager, enlisted in the Second Pennsylvania Regiment, serving as a fifer and drummer.
 Thus, the Goss family stood united in their country’s cause, until circa 1780/81, when Johan Georg was also killed in battle.